 Academic Standing policies require students to maintain at least a 2.0 grade-point average (GPA).
-Failure to maintain a 2.0 GPA can result in Academic Warning, Academic Probation, or Academic Suspension.
+Failure to maintain a 2.0 GPA can result in Academic Warning, Academic Probation, or Continued Academic Probation.
 For more detailed information, please consult the AWC Course Catalog (see Academic Standing section).

 According to AWC's Academic Standing policy, students who have attempted twelve (12) or more credits at AWC must maintain a cumulative GPA of 2.0 or higher.
 Academic Warning is in effect when:

 - A student’s cumulative GPA falls under a 2.0.

 - Students placed on Academic Warning will be notified through their Toro Webmail account only.